This post was originally published on A Globe Well Travelled in 2018. The content has been revised and updated with fresh information.

 As per the Jacobite timetable, the morning service departs Fort William at 10:15 AM, and the afternoon service departs at 12:50 PM.
 The train should cross the viaduct around 30-40 minutes after it departs Fort William.
 You can also see the train cross the viaduct on its way back from Mallaig – this should happen about 45 minutes before the train is due back in Fort William.

-Glenfinnan Viaduct map (viewpoints and parking)
+Glenfinnan Viaduct map guide:

-There are multiple parking lots to choose from, which I’ve marked as Ps on the above Glenfinnan Viaduct map.
+There are multiple parking lots to choose from, which I’ve marked as ‘P‘ on the above Glenfinnan Viaduct map.
 Some are paid parking, and some are free.
-If you’re driving from Fort William, the first one is the Glenfinnan Visitor Center car park, which is on your right as you approach the viaduct.
-This car park is also closest to viewpoint 2 on the map.
-I’d suggest trying this one first, but if there are no spots, keep driving along the main road.
+If you’re driving from Fort William, the first one that you’ll come across is the Glenfinnan Visitor Center car park, which is on your right as you approach the viaduct.

-The last two parking options are at Glenfinnan rail station.
-This is a lot further away from the viewpoints, but if you’re interested in incorporating a short hike into your Hogwarts Express experience, then there’s a walking path from here to viewpoint 1.
+The last two parking options are at Glenfinnan railway station.
+This is a lot further away from the viewpoints, but if you’re interested in incorporating a short hike into your Hogwarts Express experience, there’s a walking path from here to viewpoint 1.
 I’m not entirely sure how long it takes, but I think I read somewhere that it’s about 45 minutes.

-Getting to the viewpoint:
+Getting to the Glenfinnan Viaduct viewpoint

 We were aiming to see the train on its morning service, so we arrived at the viewpoint around 10:30 and waited 15-20 minutes for the train to come by.
 It appeared in the valley around 10:50 AM, then took a few minutes to slowly make its way over the bridge.

-The Hogwarts Express at Glenfinnan Viaduct
+Other viewpoints at Glenfinnan Viaduct

 Other experiences at Glenfinnan: